-Why Should I Take Computer Science Courses at Edmonds Community College?
+Why Should I Take Computer Science Courses at Edmonds College?

 Because you have a driving need to create excellent computer programs.
 Good programmers can also make very good money.
-Edmonds Community College Computer Science courses are designed to teach both theoretical programming concepts and practical programming skills, along with the methods of programming development required by software companies.
-Employers and universities know that Edmonds CC Computer Science courses teach what they want their employees and students to know.
+Edmonds College Computer Science courses are designed to teach both theoretical programming concepts and practical programming skills, along with the methods of programming development required by software companies.
+Transfer universities and employers know that Edmonds College Computer Science courses teach what they want their employees and students to know.

 Where Do I Start?